getmyinterns/docs/gmi-docs/docs/school-admins/system-configuration.md

 ## Events

 You can use this tool for any event in which `Internship Providers` can participate to interview `Students`.
-When appointing interviews the active `Events` will appear as an option to hold the interviews.
+When scheduling interviews the active `Events` will appear as an option to hold the interviews.

 ## Seasons